-There has been a lot of buzz lately about the health benefits of the Chaga mushroom.
-This strange, black fungus is said to improve overall health and well-being, as well as help fight cancer.
+There has been a lot of buzz lately about the health benefits of Chaga mushrooms.
+This strange, black fungus is said to improve overall health and well-being and help fight cancer.
 But does Chaga live up to the hype?
-Here's what you need to know about this amazing mushroom.

-Many studies have investigated the anti-cancer effects of Chaga.
-Here, we bring to you all the science-backed evidence of the benefits of Chaga for cancer.
-Read on to know the link between Chaga mushrooms and cancer as well as the ideal Chaga dosage for cancer.
+Here, we bring all the science-backed evidence of the benefits of Chaga for cancer.
+Read on to learn the link between Chaga mushrooms and cancer.

-How Good Are Chaga Mushrooms When it Comes to Improving Overall Health?
+How Good Are Chaga Mushrooms for Improving Overall Health?

-Cancer prevention, through lifestyle modification, should be adopted for reducing the incidence of cancer.
+Cancer prevention, through lifestyle modification, should be adopted to reduce cancer incidence.
 Incorporating nutritionally rich functional food into our diets—like the Chaga mushroom cancer diet—could be one way forward.

-The mushroom has Immune-enhancing properties and as an antioxidant, the mushroom relieves the body of oxidative stress.
+The mushroom has Immune-enhancing properties, and as an antioxidant, it relieves the body of oxidative stress.
 Human and animal studies have shown that the mushroom's anti-inflammation(3) properties make the fungus one of the best natural holistic solutions to inflammation-related conditions.

-This detailed guide, however, is not focusing on the other benefits provided by a Chaga product.
-Our goal is to show you how the mushroom can help you avoid—or treat—a complicated disease by taking Chaga tincture.
-The disease we are focusing on in this detailed guide is cancer.
+However, this detailed guide does not focus on the other benefits of a Chaga product.
+We aim to show you how the mushroom can help you avoid—or treat—cancer.

-Whether it is liver cancer or human colon cancer cells, when taken at the right dosage, Chaga has a way of helping with treatment and protection.
+Whether it is liver cancer or human colon cancer cells, when taken at the proper Chaga mushroom dosage has a way of helping with treatment and protection.
 Read on to learn more about how people in countries like Asia—and now, the United States—have been using Chaga ingredients to remain cancer-free for life.

 How Is Chaga Good For Cancer?

-The anti-cancer benefits of Chaga are the most widely reported property of the mushroom that has received global interest.
-The crude extract(4) of the fungus has potent anti-oxidant, immune-modulatory, and anti-mutagenic properties which contribute to the Chaga mushroom cancer benefits.
-When these ingredients come together, they create an alternative, homeopathic cancer therapy that can help with cancer treatment.
+The crude extract(4) of Chaga has potent antioxidant, immune-modulatory, and anti-mutagenic properties, which contribute to the Chaga mushroom cancer benefits.
+When these properties come together, they create an alternative, homeopathic cancer therapy that can help with cancer treatment.

-The Chaga mushroom powder contains polysaccharides, triterpenes, ergosterol, and small phenolic compounds, which have been shown to exhibit anti-cancer effects.
-Triterpenes like betulinic acid, inotodiol, lupeol, polyphenol like caffeic acid, and 3,4-dihydroxy benzal acetone have been shown to demonstrate anti-proliferative effects.
+The Chaga mushroom powder contains polysaccharides, triterpenes, ergosterol, and small phenolic compounds, which exhibit anticancer effects.
+Triterpenes like betulinic acid, inotodiol, lupeol, polyphenol like caffeic acid, and 3,4-dihydroxy benzal acetone demonstrate antiproliferative effects.

 Betulinic acid is being studied(5) for use as a chemotherapeutic agent.
 When taking advantage of Chaga tea prostate cancer benefits, the mushroom polysaccharides inhibit protein synthesis in the tumor cells and activate the host immune system for fighting off cancer.
-The same case applies when the mushroom is preventing the malignant lung cancer progression.
+The same case applies when the mushroom prevents malignant lung cancer progression.

 It is also worth noting that Chaga has immunotherapy benefits.
-This means that it activates the immune system, ensuring that it is functioning at optimal levels—this further helps reduce the risk of suffering from cancer.
-For people dealing with cancer, a healthier immune system lowers the risk of metastasis.
+It activates the immune system, ensuring that it is functioning at optimal levels—this further helps reduce the risk of suffering from cancer.
+A healthier immune system also lowers the risk of metastasis for cancer patients.

 As noted earlier, Chaga does help with diabetes.
-This means that the mushroom is capable of controlling blood sugar and keeping it at an ideal level.
+The mushroom can control blood sugar and keep it at an ideal level.

 Multiple research studies have shown that high blood sugar is a leading cause of cancer.
 One research study(7) notes that type 2 diabetes—whose main symptom is high blood sugar levels—is associated with an increased risk of developing cancer.
 By keeping blood sugar at an ideal level, Chaga—when combined with diabetes pills and capsules—lowers the risk of cancer in humans with diabetes.

-Research information shows that Chaga for cancer can be taken in different forms to get its anti-cancer benefits.
+You can take Chaga for cancer in different forms.
 The mushroom can be used as powders, tinctures, or as beverages.
-If you want to take Chaga tea for cancer, a Chaga dose for cancer of 6mg/kg per day in the form of a tea infusion is recommended(8).
+If you want to take Chaga tea for cancer, a Chaga dose of 6mg/kg per day in the form of a tea infusion is recommended(8).

 What Types Of Human Cancer Cells Is Chaga Beneficial For?

-In Russia and other places around the world, the Chaga mushroom has been used in the treatment of oral, gastrointestinal, lung, breast, and skin cancers.
+Chaga treats oral, gastrointestinal, lung, breast, and skin cancers.
 The mushroom is effective on almost all types of human cancer cells.
-Some of the scientific research on the tumor-fighting effects of Chaga is discussed below:
+We have discussed some of the scientific research on the tumor-fighting effects of Chaga below:

 1. Liver Tumor

 Part of Chaga's cancer benefits is connected to its virus-fighting capabilities.
-Chaga has been known to exhibit antiviral activity against the Hepatitis C virus(9), a leading cause of hepatic cancer.
+Chaga exhibits antiviral activity against the Hepatitis C virus(9), a leading cause of hepatic cancer.

-If you know how to take Chaga mushroom powder, you will not just potentially suppress cancer development but also increase your potential of reversing lung tumor growth.
+Chaga increases your potential to reverse lung tumor growth.
 This is especially the case when you combine the mushroom with other medications designed for this type of cancer.

 2. Breast Tumor

-The capability for the treatment of breast cancer is one of the many benefits of Chaga mushrooms.
-What's better, Chaga does not just suppress tumor progression or suppress tumor growth—the mushroom is also very effective when it comes to breast cancer prevention.
-This means that the mushroom may eliminate the need to worry about the development of cancer in the future.
+The capability to treat breast cancer is one of the many benefits of Chaga mushrooms.
+What's better, Chaga does not just suppress tumor progression or growth; the mushroom is also very effective in breast cancer prevention.

-If you are wondering can Chaga cure cancer, you should know that a 70% ethanol extract of Chaga mushroom has been found to exhibit cytotoxic effects against breast cancer cells (10)in a dose and time-dependent manner.
+Suppose you are wondering can Chaga cure cancer.
+In that case, you should know that a 70% ethanol extract of Chaga mushroom has been found to exhibit cytotoxic effects against breast cancer cells (10)in a dose and time-dependent manner.
 The study models were given 2g/kg of the Chaga mushroom extract, on alternate days, for 30 days.

-Inonotus obliquus was found to inhibit the growth of the breast cancer cells as well as induce self-eating (autophagy) of the tumor cells.
-It was also reported that the mushroom extract did not interfere with the cytotoxic effects of anti-cancer medications.
+Inonotus obliquus was found to inhibit breast cancer cell growth and induce the tumor cells' self-eating (autophagy).
+In the study, the mushroom extract did not interfere with the cytotoxic effects of anticancer medications.
 This has suggested that Chaga may be a beneficial complementary medicine for patients with breast cancer.

 Research studies have shown that Chaga can boost immunity in women with breast cancer.
-By simply increasing the number of white blood cells, the medicinal mushroom—irrespective of whether you take it in the form of Chaga mushroom tea or a different form—helps the human body work against breast cancer.
-Working harder to fight autoimmune diseases, the mushroom increases the chances of fully recovering from breast cancer.
+The medicinal mushroom helps the human body work against breast cancer by simply increasing the number of white blood cells.
+The mushroom increases the chances of fully recovering from breast cancer.

 3. Lung Tumor

-Lanostane-type triterpenoids were attributed to the pro-apoptotic and cytotoxic effects of Chaga against the lung cancer cells.
-Chaga is known to provide significant tumor suppressive effects when it comes to lung cancer treatment.
+Lanostane-type triterpenoids were attributed to Chaga's pro-apoptotic and cytotoxic effects against lung cancer cells.
+Chaga is known to provide significant tumor suppressive effects in lung cancer treatment.

 4. Skin Cancer